 All three options work perfectly inside a Self-Directed IRA.
 Your custodian wires the funds, the note operator does the work, and all returns flow back into your retirement account — tax-deferred or tax-free depending on your account type.

+The bottom line: Note investing isn't just for operators.
+If you have capital in a retirement account and you want real estate-backed returns without becoming a note investor yourself, there are clear paths to do that.
 The key is finding an operator you trust — someone who shows you the math, shows you the collateral, and doesn't disappear after you write the check.

 Real-World SDIRA Note Investing Scenarios